mbernste/mbernste.github.io/_posts/2023-07-08-determinants_formula.md

 $$T(\boldsymbol{x}) := \boldsymbol{Ax}$$

 It turns out that the determinant tells us something fundamental about this linear transformation: it tells us how much the linear transformation "grows" or "shrinks" space.
-To see why this is, we will first examine what happens to the volume of a rectangle/hyperrectangle when it is transformed by an invertible matrix.
+To see why this is, examine what happens to the unit cube/hypercube when transformed by an invertible matrix $\boldsymbol{A}$:

+It becomes the parallepide formed by the columns of $\boldsymbol{A}$ and thus, its area is the absolute value of $\text{Det}(\boldsymbol{A})$.

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/determinant_scales_circle.png" alt="drawing" width="700"/></center>